Mintakai/Arvontakone/README.md

 To-Do:

-- Add counter for how many rolls it took to get to 1 in Deathroll
+- (DONE)Add counter for how many rolls it took to get to 1 in Deathroll
 - ?